Invoice Factoring: Best Companies & More Information

 What is Invoice Factoring?

-With the help of an invoice financing company, businesses of any size may be able to secure the financing they need to cover expenses.
+With the help of an invoice factoring company, businesses of any size may be able to secure the financing they need to cover expenses.
 Invoice factoring is not a loan, but a sale of current invoices owed to the business.
 The factoring company provides a lump sum of cash to the company as a form of near-immediate financing.

 The business receiving the lump sum payment for its invoices allows the factoring company to collect on the outstanding invoices from that point forward, leaving them with more time to focus on other revenue-producing activities.